leeyunfai/tictactoe/README.md

 9. In the off chance that Visual Studio code prompts you to run "npm audit fix", try running "npm start" first.
 I have experienced it many times and more times than often, "npm audit fix" actually destroyed the code rather than help me.
 10. Have fun and all the best!

-**Disclaimer : The source code that was used to implement the coursework project is no longer maintained.
+**Disclaimer : The source code that was used to implement the project is no longer maintained.
 There may be errors or bugs that did not exist at the time of creation.**